Dynamics365/dynamics365.github.io/_posts/2016-01-07-link-type-and-join-types-in-ax-2012.markdown

 For example, you can scroll a list of orders where you do not want to review the lines associated with the order until you stop scrolling.

 **Passive**: `Parent and child` Linked child data sources are not updated automatically.
-Updates of the child data source must be programmed on theactivemethod of the master data source.
+Updates of the child data source must be programmed on the `active()` method of the master data source.

 # Join Types: